All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not every medication is compatible with GLP-1 receptor agonists.
 Some combinations increase the risk of dangerous side effects.
 Others reduce the effectiveness of one or both drugs.

-Other GLP-1 receptor agonists: You should not take two GLP-1 medications at the same time.
-If you're already on a GLP-1 like liraglutide or exenatide, your provider will not add a second one.
+Other GLP-1 receptor agonists: You shouldn't take two GLP-1 medications at the same time.
+If you're already on a GLP-1 like liraglutide or exenatide, your provider won't add a second one.
 Instead, they may recommend switching from one to another under medical supervision.

 Insulin: This is one of the most important interactions.
 Both GLP-1 medications and insulin lower blood sugar.
 Taking them together without careful dose adjustment can cause hypoglycemia) dangerously low blood sugar.
 Your provider may still prescribe a GLP-1 alongside insulin, but they'll likely reduce your insulin dose first and monitor you closely.